-Harman takes five-shot lead into final round of Open
+Harman takes five-shot lead into Open's final round

 He is yet to miss a putt from inside 10 feet this week, and holed a par-saver at the last from eight.

+"The start was tough," he said.
+"It would have been really easy to let it get out of control.
+Staying patient out there is paramount and I'm really proud of the way that I hung in there."

-Harman will play the final round with Young, who shot a seven-under-par final round at last year's Open to finish runner-up.
+Harman will play on Sunday with Young, who shot a seven-under-par final round at last year's Open to finish runner-up.

 The 26-year-old's five-under-par round featured six birdies and just one bogey as he again put himself in position to challenge.

-Fleetwood is still joint fourth and in a group of five at five under par.
+Fleetwood is still joint fourth, but seven back and in a group of five at five under par.
 Norway's Viktor Hovland made the biggest move to get to that number, posting a 66, while France's Antoine Rozner (67), Austria's Sepp Straka (70) and Australia's Jason Day (69) complete the quintet.

 Rahm's sensational round